-The beauty of a rowing machine is that it can be operated at slow speeds, but still offers high calorie burn returns.
+The beauty of a rowing machine is that it can be operated at slow speeds, but still offers high calorie burn returns – it's one of the best exercise machines to lose weight (opens in new tab).
 When compared to indoor cycling, research shows that rowing burns more calories at similar intensities.
 If you prefer bikes, we do have an investigation on whether exercise bikes are good for weight loss too.

 According to a study (opens in new tab) at the Biological Sciences department at Ohio university, you burn more calories for the same amount of effort on a rowing machine than you would on an exercise bike.

 What are the weight loss benefits of rowing machines?